i-max-xi/Math-magicians/README.md

 # Math Magicians

-A calculator app.
+This is a build of a web beased Calculator app.

 ## Built With:
-- React app
+- React (SPA)